 Ms. Koellner earned her B.S. from UCF and MBA from Stetson University.
 Ms. Koellner holds a Certified Professional Contracts Manager designation.

-As Global Head of Asset Management, Ms. Machon is responsible for insurance company portfolio management across all asset classes.
-Ms. Machon also currently serves as Chairperson of the Board of AIG Asset Management (Europe) Ltd. Ms. Machon joined AIG in 1998, and was appointed Chief Investment Officer in January 2009.
+As Treasurer, Ms. Machon is responsible for Treasury Operations, Capital Management, Capital Strategy, Capital Planning, Global Economic Forecasting, Recovery and Resolution Planning, and Bank Relations.
+Ms. Machon previously served as Global Head of Asset Management, responsible for insurance company portfolio management across multiple asset classes.
+Ms. Machon joined AIG in 1998, and was appointed Chief Investment Officer in January 2009.
 Prior to that, she served as AIG Investment's Head of Fixed Income, as CEO of AIG's London-based regulated asset management company, and as Head of Emerging Markets Debt, providing asset management services to AIG and to third-party clients.
 Ms. Machon has over 30 years of investment experience in the US and overseas.

 Before joining AIG Investments, Ms. Machon worked with Barclays Capital, Providian (now Aegon USA), Northwestern Mutual Life and INB in various credit, lending and investment roles.
 Ms. Machon holds Doctor of Jurisprudence and MBA (Finance) degrees from Indiana University, and a Bachelor of Science in Business Administration from Rockhurst College.
 She is a member of the Wisconsin Bar Association and a CFA charter holder.